404Future/cloud-security-summaries/Azure/SC-200/Manage security threats.md

 ## Activate and customize workbook templates

+**Creating and Customizing Workbook Templates**
+- **Access Templates**: In Microsoft Sentinel > Threat Management > Workbooks > Templates.
+- **Save Template**: Select "Save" in template details and choose storage location.
+- **Edit Workbook**: Click "Edit" in workbook toolbar to modify elements like time ranges or add new sections.
+- **Clone Workbook**: Use "Save as" to create a duplicate under the same subscription/resource group.
+- **Save Changes**: Save modifications to the workbook after editing.
+- **Workbooks Usage**: Customize based on persona (e.g., network admin) or frequency of use.

 📌 Source: [Visualize and monitor your data by using workbooks in Microsoft Sentinel](https://learn.microsoft.com/en-us/azure/sentinel/monitor-your-data?tabs=azure-portal#create-a-workbook-from-a-template)

 ---
 ## Create custom workbooks that include KQL

+**Create Custom Workbooks with KQL in Microsoft Sentinel**
+- **Add Workbook**: Navigate to Sentinel > Workbooks > Add Workbook.
+- **Data Source**: Set to 'Logs' and use Log Analytics workspace.
+- **Query Customization**: Use KQL queries to pull data (e.g., `SecurityEvent | where TimeGenerated > ago(7d)`).
+- **Parameters**: Add filters for interactivity (e.g., time range).
+- **Save Workbook**: Choose 'My Reports' for personal use, or 'Shared Reports' for organizational use.
+- **Visualize Data**: Use tiles to display query results in a customizable format.

 📌 Source: [Visualize and monitor your data by using workbooks in Microsoft Sentinel](https://learn.microsoft.com/en-us/azure/sentinel/monitor-your-data?tabs=azure-portal#create-new-workbook)

 ---
 ## Configure visualizations

+**Overview**
+  - Microsoft Sentinel utilizes workbooks to visualize and monitor data from connected sources.
+Workbooks, based on Azure Monitor workbooks, allow for the creation of custom dashboards and reports.

+**Prerequisites**
+  - Ensure you have at least Workbook Reader or Workbook Contributor permissions on the resource group containing the Microsoft Sentinel workspace.

+**Creating a Workbook from a Template**
+  1. Navigate to **Workbooks** under the **Threat management** section in Microsoft Sentinel.
+  2. Select the **Templates** tab to view available workbook templates.
+  3. Choose a template relevant to your data sources.
+  4. Click **Save** to create an Azure resource based on the template.
+  5. Select **View saved workbook** to open and customize the workbook as needed.

+**Creating a New Workbook**
+  1. In Microsoft Sentinel, go to **Workbooks** under **Threat management**.
+  2. Click **Add workbook** to start a new workbook.
+  3. Select **Edit** to add text, queries, and parameters.
+  4. For queries:
+     - Set **Data source** to **Logs**.
+     - Set **Resource type** to **Log Analytics**.
+     - Choose the appropriate workspaces.
+  5. After customization, click **Save** to store the workbook.

+**Best Practices**
+  - Regularly review and update workbooks to reflect changes in data sources and organizational needs.
+  - Utilize role-based access control (RBAC) to manage permissions and ensure appropriate access to workbooks.

 📌 Source: [Visualize and monitor your data by using workbooks in Microsoft Sentinel](https://learn.microsoft.com/en-us/azure/sentinel/monitor-your-data?tabs=azure-portal)